 Enogastronomy in Alentejo

-Wine and Food & Eating, drinking and snacking (petiscar) are rituals, ways of socializing, of entertaining friends and guests, of celebrating.
+Wine and Food & Eating, drinking, and snacking (petiscar) are rituals, ways of socializing, entertaining friends and guests, of celebrating.
 In Alentejo, you eat and drink so well…

 In Alentejo, there is no haggling over the honor to be paid to Bacchus.
 The wines are emblematic of the Region.
 There are more than 250 producers, with an area under cultivation in the order of 22,000 hectares.

 The typical quality of the wine comes from various factors: the perfect marriage between the grape varieties used and the various types of soil (granitic in Portalegre, derived from crystalline calcareous in Borba, Mediterranean grey and red soils in Évora, schist in Redondo, Reguengos, and Vidigueira); the thousands of hours of sunlight that benefit the whole of the Alentejo; the discipline of the growers who understand that good wine begins to be made on the vine; and finally the skills that the oenologists have revealed in the art of making wine, bringing together tradition and modernity.

 The white wines are aromatic, fresh, harmonious, and sometimes complex, the result of the blending of varieties.
 The reds, ruby or garnet in color, have intense bouquets of well-matured red fruits and are smooth, slightly astringent, balanced, and full-bodied.
 Although they gain in complexity as they age, they can also be drunk young.